Barcino44/microservice-app-example/README.md

   <img width="1915" height="529" alt="image" src="https://github.com/user-attachments/assets/f780151f-0e89-42df-9bad-578d682883da" />
 </p>

-We notice we can access to the frontend service.
+We notice we can access to the frontend service from internet.

 **Disallowed access to logs**